AxisCommunications/media-stream-library-js/player/README.md

 ```

 The bundle is built to support the browserslist "latest 2 versions, not dead",
-which should work on most modern browsers (which excludes IE6 or IE10).
+which should work on most modern browsers.
+If you need support for older browsers, you can use
+the (larger) legacy bundle `media-stream-player.legacy.min.js` instead, but note
+that this isn't tested, so you might run into some issues.

 Then, you can use the `<media-stream-player/>` tag, similar to how you would use
 `<video/>` to include a video element, and provide the camera IP as hostname: